jimtsikos/dt_s_menu_creator/README.md

 # DT's MENU CREATOR
-BoMyF (Bootstrap &amp; MySQL Framework) is a complete set of classes and functions, written in php, that helps you creating dynamic webpages, in just a few lines of code!
+DT's MENU CREATOR is a c program that allows you to create quickly header files that contains menus for your program.

 # Full Documantation
 You can see the full documantation at http://general.tsikopoulos.eu